Sima Wei

-Sima Wei (司馬瑋) (271 – 26 July 291), courtesy name Yandu (彥度), formally Prince Yin of Chu (楚隱王), was an imperial prince during the Western Jin dynasty and was the second of the eight princes commonly associated with the War of the Eight Princes.
+Sima Wei (司馬瑋) (271 (Note: According to Sima Wei's biography in Book of Jin, he was 21 (by East Asian reckoning) when he died.
+Thus by calculation, his birth year should be 271.) – 26 July 291), courtesy name Yandu (彥度), formally Prince Yin of Chu (楚隱王), was an imperial prince during the Western Jin dynasty and was the second of the eight princes commonly associated with the War of the Eight Princes.